Ada-Developers-Academy/core-unit-1/debugging-contd/problem-set-debugging-contd.md

 Some examples of things to try:

-- Add print statements that print out `stage` at the beginning and the end of `one_generation`.
+- Add print statements to `encode_strand` inside the for-loop to see what is getting appended to the list called `encoding` with each iteration.

-- Add print statements inside of the for loops that print out `stage`.
+- Add a print statement to the test just before the assert statement to see the value of result.

 - Comment out sections of code and re-add it line by line.